 The knowledge required to conduct a fire investigation is considerable and is outside the remit of this guidance.
-There are many books on the subject an excellent example is The Principles of Fire Investigation by R. A. Cooke and Rodger H. Ide.
+There are many books on the subject; an excellent example is The Principles of Fire Investigation by Roy A. Cooke and Rodger H. Ide.
 You can amass a large amount of information on the theory of fire investigation by studying the books available and by other means.
-But very rarely does anybody discuss the practical side of fire investigation and it is quite often overlooked so I shall concentrate on this aspect of fire investigation.
+However, very rarely does anybody discuss the practical side of fire investigation and it is quite often overlooked so I shall concentrate on this aspect of fire investigation.

 Reasons for Fire Investigations

 - Once a fire is extinguished the officer in charge of the incident initiates a fire investigation to ascertain the cause of a fire.
 On occasions a specialist fire safety officer will take over when more time and expertise is required.
 The resulting information is forwarded to the appropriate government department who compiles national statistics.
 When these statistics are analysed they can identify areas where fire prevention measures can be introduced to reduce fire losses.

 - Fire consultants on behalf of owners/occupiers may conduct an additional fire investigation.
 There are many reasons for this but ultimately it will help to ensure a similar situation does not repeat itself.

 - Specialist fire safety officers investigate fires that have resulted in the death of a person and the subsequent report is submitted to the coroner office for the inquest.

 - Arson or malicious firing has to be investigated to assist the police in apprehending the perpetrators.
 It is essential a properly conducted formal fire investigation is undertaken to identify the cause.
 A specialist officer will be involved and he must work in partnership with the police, which may involve police forensic scientists.